Edward III's Breton campaign: Truce

 The French were perturbed by Edward's landing in Brittany, when he was expected to invade further east, and by his taking the field so late in the season, when their armies had been disbanded.
-During November they struggled to put together an army and to accumulate sufficient supplies to feed and equip it.
+During November, they struggled to assemble an army and to acquire sufficient supplies to feed and equip it.
 The army was based at the main French supply centre of Angers with King Philip's oldest son, John, Duke of Normandy, in command.
 There are no contemporary figures on the size of the French army, but it was several times larger than the Anglo-Breton force.
 It was 14 December before it commenced the 50 mi journey west to the Breton border.
 Edward was sufficiently alarmed to invite the two cardinals he had brushed off in the summer to present their credentials.
 They had been observing events from Avranches, just over the Breton border, and were allowed no closer than Malestroit, 18 mi from the main English camp.
 Edward suspected that everything they saw would be passed on to the French, and took great care not to betray the small size and poor state of his army.

 Once started, the French advance was rapid; it was Christmas Day (25 December) 1342 when the French relieved Nantes, just in time to foil a plot to open the gates to the English.
-Redon, Ploërmel and Malestroit were recaptured during early January and the French encamped around the latter.
+Redon, Ploërmel, and Malestroit were recaptured during early January, and the French encamped around the latter.
 The two cardinals were probably in Malestroit when it fell to the French, on or shortly after 10 January.
 Philip VI set up his court at Redon and also sent emissaries to the cardinals at Malestroit.
-By 19 January 1343 the terms of a truce had been agreed and it was sealed.
-The break in hostilities was to last until 29 September 1346 and the historian Jonathan Sumption describes the terms as "astonishingly favourable" to the English.
-Both France and England were to retain the territory they held when the truce came into effect: this applied to Brittany, Gascony, Flanders and Scotland.
+By 19 January 1343, the terms of a truce had been agreed, and it was sealed.
+The break in hostilities was to last until 29 September 1346, and the historian Jonathan Sumption describes the terms as "astonishingly favourable" to the English.
+Both France and England were to retain the territory they held when the truce came into effect: this applied to Brittany, Gascony, Flanders, and Scotland.
 The English garrisoned the fortified places they held in Brittany.
-Vannes was to be held by the papacy for the duration of the truce, Philip was to immediately free John of Montfort and there was a general exchange of prisoners.
-Both monarchs pledged to negotiate in Avignon, mediated by Clement, a treaty to permanently end the war.
+Vannes was to be held by the papacy for the duration of the truce, Philip was to immediately free John of Montfort, and there was a general exchange of prisoners.
+Both monarchs pledged to negotiate in Avignon, mediated by Clement, a treaty to end the war permanently.
 In reality each saw the truce as a mere pause and neither intended to negotiate in good faith; the truce had only been agreed because each king felt it was beneficial to him.
 Edward left for England, enduring another winter storm which scattered the fleet and sank several ships, and arrived on 1 March.